 Marine Safety agencies around Australia have reviewed the accuracy and consistency of the ABP Standard as it is applied throughout Australia.

 The Australian Recreational Boating Safety Committee (ARBSC) formed an ABP Working Group in 2018 and subsequently drafted a proposed update of the ABP Standard.
-It is anticipated that this draft will be open for public consultation later this year.
 Review of the draft will actively involve industry.

 Maritime Safety Queensland is facilitating the consultation process on behalf of Marine Safety agencies around Australia.
-Find out more about the Standard and when the consultation will be open for public comment.
+Public consultation on the proposed changes is now open.
+You can have your say by visiting the link below.